-(ii) Right of way (ROW) pertains to the right granted by Maharashtra State Electricity Transmission Company Limited (MSETCL) to agreement between the Group and MSETCL ("the agreement").
-Pursuant to an addendum to the agreement executed accordingly the useful life of the ROW was revised from 22 years to 28 years during the current year.
+(ii) Right of way (ROW) pertains to the right granted by Maharashtra State Electricity Transmission Company Limited (MSETCL) to the Group to establish communication network in the state of Maharashtra in accordance with the terms of the joint venture agreement between the Group and MSETCL ("the agreement").
+Pursuant to an addendum to the agreement executed during the year between the Group and MSETCL the validity of the agreement was extended by a period of 6 years and accordingly the useful life of the ROW was revised from 22 years to 28 years during the current year.